bxdoan/bxdoan/README.md

 <div align="center">

-> Knowing you’re different is only the beginning.
-If you accept these differences you’ll be able to get past them and grow even closer.
+> To know sorrow is not terrifying.
+What is terrifying is to know you can’t go back to happiness you could have.

-> — Miss Kobayashi —
+> — Matsumoto Rangiku —

 </div>